tlc033/n8n-installer/README.md

 - Linux machine (preferably Unbuntu) with Nano, Git, and Docker installed

-### Extra steps

-Before running the above commands to pull the repo and install everything:

-1. Run the commands as root to open up the necessary ports:

-   - ufw enable
-   - ufw allow 8000 && ufw allow 3000 && ufw allow 5678 && ufw allow 3002 && ufw allow 80 && ufw allow 443
-   - ufw allow 3001 (if you want to expose Flowise, you will have to set up the [environment variables](https://docs.flowiseai.com/configuration/environment-variables) to enable authentication)
-   - ufw allow 8080 (if you want to expose SearXNG)
-   - ufw reload

-2. Set up A records for your DNS provider to point your subdomains you'll set up in the .env file for Caddy to the IP address of your cloud instance.

-   For example, A record to point n8n to [cloud instance IP] for n8n.yourdomain.com

 ## ⚡️ Quick start and usage

 The main component of the starter kit is a docker compose file